+- 103. The Company has established risk management frameworks and policies that set forth the means by which the Company shall evaluate and manage the risks inherent in the business.
+The frameworks outline the common risk management process across all risk types within the Company.

 - 104. A number of policies and procedures have also been put in place to guide and facilitate consistency in application across the Board.
 These cover key risk areas such as:

 - Investments

 - Family takaful operations

 - Information technology and information security

 - Cyber Security

 - Data

 - Fraud and market conduct

 - Anti-money laundering and countering the financing of terrorism

 - Capital management, capital contingency and stress testing

 - Related party and interested party transactions

 - Shariah compliance standards

 - Outsourcing

 - Retakaful management strategy

 - Business continuity management

+- Anti-Bribery and Corruption

 - 105. Frameworks, policies and procedures are reviewed each year to ensure continued relevance and to capture the latest regulatory and Group requirements.
 They are then approved by the Board or relevant Board Committees or Management Committees.